Noznoc/gis-101/README.md

 - Assessing the spatial distribution of spatially referenced social media posts
 - Synthesizing big heterogeneous geospatial data (e.g., street level images + social media posts + infrastructure datasets) to assess accessibility

+Essentially, GIScience supports improving a GIS.
+For further information on the difference between GIS and GIScience, check out [this resource](https://gisgeography.com/giscience-geographic-information-science/).

-Spatial analysis and statistics, describes analytics and statistical concepts and methods that are conducted by Geographers (e.g. modifiable areal unit problem, spatial autocorrelation), which depends on a GIS.
+Spatial analysis and statistics, describes analytics (e.g., overlay analysis) and statistical (e.g., spatial autocorrelation) concepts and methods that are conducted by Geographers, which *usually* depends on a GIS.
 Spatial analysts, statisticians and scientists depends on a technical architecture to collect, store, manage, manipulate, run models, and visualize results.

 ## *General* GIS Technical Architecture